 2) Checking DNS records of a domain using nslookup command

 nslookup command is a program to query Internet domain name servers.
 Nslookup has two modes interactive and non-interactive.

 Interactive mode allows the user to query name servers for information about various hosts and domains or to print a list of hosts in a domain.

-host is a simple utility for performing DNS lookups.
+host command is a simple utility for performing DNS lookup.
 It is normally used to convert names to IP addresses and vice versa.
-When no arguments or options are given, host prints a short summary of its command line arguments and options.
+When no arguments or options are given, host prints a short summary of its command line arguments and options as shown below: